sergeypolkovnikov/mask_utils/README.md

 ### set(MaskType mask, ElementType elem, ElementType base = mask::define_base<MaskType>()) -> MaskType

-Cast elem to underlying type (int by default) and do the following:
+Cast `elem` to the underlying type (int by default) and do the following:

 ```
 const auto new_mask_value = mask | (1 << (elem - base))
 ```

-It's UB when `elem - base` will be greater than size of undelying type of MaskType
+It's UB when `elem - base` is greater than the size of the undelying type of the MaskType

 ### contains(MaskType mask, ElementType elem, ElementType base = mask::define_base<MaskType>()) -> bool

-Cast elem to underlying type (int by default) and do the following:
+Cast `elem` to the underlying type (int by default) and do the following:

 ```
 const auto contains = mask >> (1 << (elem - base)) & 1;
 ```

-It's UB when `elem - base` will be greater than size of undelying type of MaskType
+It's UB when `elem - base` is greater than the size of the undelying type of the MaskType

 ### split(MaskType mask) -> mask::internal::range<MaskType, ElementType>

-Split the mask to the different elements.
+Split the mask to different elements.
 E.g. mask 0b00001011 will be splited to three elements (0, 1 and 3).
-The result is presented in range-like container (it sutisfies `std::range::range` concept requirements)
+The result is presented in a range-like container (it sutisfies `std::range::range` concept requirements)